BBBaden-Moodle-userscripts/What-is-my-approximate-grade/README.md

 ## Installation

-1. Install a user script manager extension like Violentmonkey.
+1. Install a user script manager extension like Tampermonkey.
-2. Create a new script in Violentmonkey.
-3. Copy and paste the provided script into the script editor.
-4. Save the script.
+2. Click here to install.

 ## Usage

-1. Navigate to the Moodle quiz review page (URL specified in the `@match` metadata).
+1. Navigate to the Moodle quiz review page.
 2. The script will automatically calculate the approximate grade based on the points achieved.
 3. The calculated grade will be displayed in a new row added to the quiz summary table.